 A guide to the Taj Mahal: photos, history, information and travel tips

 UPDATED SEPTEMBER 2019: THE TAJ MAHAL in Agra, India is everything and more than you imagine.
 It is one of the few times in life when no matter how much you have heard or read; no matter how many photos you’ve seen; no matter how much history and information you’ve been exposed to — nothing compares to actually seeing the Taj Mahal in real life.

 The Taj Mahal is the world’s most beautiful building.
 “A teardrop on the face of eternity,” as Rabindranath Tagore said.
 Nothing prepares you for the size (enormous), the colour (translucent white), the symmetry (perfect).
 I have seen it

-four five six times, but every time I walk through the gate, I am just as overwhelmed as the first time.
+four five six seven times, but every time I walk through the gate, I am just as overwhelmed as the first time.